Embryo Transfer: What It Is, What to Expect, The Different Types, and More

 - High-Fat / Low Carb Diet: Eating a high-fat / low carb diet reduces inflammation throughout the body, G.I. tract, and reproductive system.
 It also aids hormone function since many female hormones are made from cholesterol, which comes from fat.

 - OTC Supplements: Various fertility supplements such as co-q10/ubiquinol, inositol, Vitamin D, and many others can be tremendously helpful for women and men.
-Fortunately, companies like Molecular Fertility have combined the dozens of recommended ingredients into a few simple products.
-We generally recommend females take the Peak Prenatal, VivoMega Fish Oil, Ovarian Bloom, and also consider the fertile guard to support inflammation.
+Companies like Molecular Fertility have combined the dozens of recommended ingredients into a few simple products.
+We generally recommend females take Peak Prenatal, VivoMega Fish Oil, and Ovarian Bloom.
 For males, we recommend the Male Preconception+ as well as VivoMega Fish Oil.

 Prescription Medications: